 - Develop confidence for PhD study and/or for initiating and managing innovative and complex projects in the creative and cultural industries

 How to Apply

 To apply, you should complete an application form on our online application portal.
-You will be required to include a personal statement which explains your motivation for applying for this programme of study, and any relevant experience or skills.
-Your statement must also make clear your specific area of interest, as we can only accept candidates with projects which are aligned to our existing postgraduate taught offer.
+You will be required to include a project proposal which outlines your specific area of interest and your focus for investigation, as well as a personal statement which explains your motivation for applying for this programme of study, and any relevant experience or skills.
+We can only accept candidates with projects which are aligned to our staff expertise.

 We aim to interview all applicants who demonstrate the potential to succeed on the course.
 Interviews are used to assess whether you have the necessary skills and capabilities, and whether this programme is appropriate to your interests and aspirations.

 Studying at AUB

 - Read more about learning and teaching at AUB and when you will receive your timetable here

 - Find out about accommodation

 - Read about managing your money as a student.

 Our Careers and Employability Service is dedicated to supporting you in turning your creativity into a great career.
 You can read more about this here.